Muslim National Guard: Bengal and Bihar

 In Bengal, Huseyn Shaheed Suhrawardy, at the inauguration of a training center in Faridpur, stated that those who were getting training at the center would act as the soldiers for the achievement of Pakistan and would save the Muslims from enemy attacks.
-In 1946, Abdul Monem Khan organized the Muslim National Guard in Mymensingh with 100,000 volunteers and became the Salar-i-Zilla or the commander-in-chief of the district.
+In 1946, Abdul Monem Khan organized the Muslim National Guards in Mymensingh with 100,000 volunteers and became the Salar-i-Zilla or the commander-in-chief of the district.

-The members of the National Guard wore distinctive green uniforms with green hats and carried green flags.
+The members of the National Guards wore distinctive green uniforms with green hats and carried green flags.

 Role in Partition violence

-On 24 January 1946, the Coalition Government declared both the Muslim National Guard and the Rashtriya Swayamsevak Sangh illegal organizations.
+On 24 January 1947, the Coalition Government in Punjab declared both the Muslim National Guards and the Rashtriya Swayamsevak Sangh illegal organizations.
+The ban was lifted on 28 January 1947.
 The private armies were considered a menace to the State and hence won't be tolerated.
-Ghazarfar Ali opposed the Government decision contending that a ban on the Muslim National Guard was a ban on the most important activities of the Muslim League.
+Ghazarfar Ali opposed the Government decision contending that a ban on the Muslim National Guards was a ban on the most important activities of the Muslim League.
 On 14 August 1946, two days before the Direct Action Day started in Kolkata, the members of the Muslim National Guards were called upon to assemble at the Muslim Institute at 8:30 a.m.
 During the violence in the Punjab, the Muslim National Guards worked closely with the Khaksars and the Ahrars.

 Ban

-The organization was banned after the Indian government launched a crackdown against organizations dedicated to promoting communal hatred or preaching violence in the aftermath of the assassination of Mahatma Gandhi.
+In 1948, the organization was banned in India after the Indian government launched a crackdown against organizations dedicated to promoting communal hatred or preaching violence in the aftermath of the assassination of Mahatma Gandhi.

 Criticism

-Evan Meredith Jenkins, the last British Governor of the Punjab compared the Muslim National Guard to Nazi storm troopers.
-Historian Rakesh Batabyal draws parallels between fascist methods and the creation of paramilitary forces such as the Muslim National Guard.
+Evan Meredith Jenkins, the last British Governor of the Punjab compared the Muslim National Guards to Nazi storm troopers.
+Historian Rakesh Batabyal draws parallels between fascist methods and the creation of paramilitary forces such as the Muslim National Guards.
 He observes that Juan José Linz's analysis of fascist organizations applies: elected political parties using violence against opponents instead of political campaigning was a tragic innovation.